Setting the range

 Using the alignment adapter

-The alignment adapter has been provided to give an easy way of aligning drops through the infrared beam of the Counter.
+The alignment adapter has been provided to give an easy way of aligning drops through the infrared beam of the counter.
 The adapter has three holes in its flat plate.

-Note: the adapter supplied with the wired Wireless Drop counter will not align correctly if used with this apparatus.
+Note: the adapter supplied with the wired Wireless Drop Counter will not align correctly if used with this apparatus.

-1. Large hole for an electrode (e.g. pH, conductivity)
+1. Large hole for an electrode (e.g. pH, conductivity).

 2. Small hole for a temperature probe.